For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Your customer rights after buying a used car differ depending on where you bought it.
 You'll have the most rights if you buy it through a dealer, which is also why that's often the most expensive route to take.

 If you've bought the car from a dealer, your purchase will fall under the Consumer Rights Act.
-Under this act, the car needs to be fit for purpose, be of satisfactory quality and match the description.
+Under this act, the car needs to be fit for purpose, of satisfactory quality, and match the description.
 If this isn't the case, you may have some rights to compensation, repairs or your money back.

 However, it does depend on what's wrong with it and what agreements have been made before you bought the car.
 If you were told about the problem beforehand, for example, you won't be entitled to anything.
 The Citizens Advice website has more information about this.